zach-mckinnon/lifelog/README.md

 **Lifelog** is your personal command-line home for all the essentials:

 - Tasks, habits, health, time, mood, and environment
-- Advanced, actionable reporting & AI-powered insights
+- Advanced, actionable reporting & analytics
 - Multi-device syncing (your data, your way)
 - Designed for neurodivergent folks who love the keyboard and want _real_ self-knowledge